On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

-One may observe that these equalities are not so concise as those in the Hermitian manifold case.
-To make things simpler, we can further assume that $\mc F$ is homologically orientable, see Remark \ref{homologic1} for more details.
+with respect to the operator $\star$ (\ref{star}).
+One may observe that the equalities (\ref{adjoint-d}) and (\ref{adjoint-pb}) are not so concise as those in the Hermitian manifold case.
+Generally, the forms $\zeta_i\, (i=1,2)$ are exactly nonzero, see \cite{Car84} and \cite[Example 2.3 in Appendix B]{Mo88} for example.
+Sometimes to make things simpler, one may need the homologically orientability condition, see Remark \ref{homologic1} for more details.

 \end{remark}